Freedom from addiction is available for you or your loved one

 Ed Volk is the Therapist at the Company’s men’s treatment facility in San Clemente.
 Ed Volk is a Licensed Marriage and Family Therapist with an advanced certification in addiction treatment, Licensed Advanced Alcohol Drug Counselor (LAADC).
 Ed received his BA and MA from Wheaton College.
 He has worked in the field for over 20 years and has worked as a clinician on the administrative side overseeing and developing programs.
 Ed is certified in Motivational Interviewing, Dialectical Behavior Therapy and Seeking Safety.
 He is also a member of the Orange County, CA Trauma Response Team and has interned at Saddleback Church in the Counseling Dept. Ed has a personal and professional expertise in the field of addiction.
 He believes in the restorative power of the recovery process with the individual and the family.

-Carice Blazo is the Pastoral Counselor at our women’s treatment facility in Dana Point.
-Carice is an ordained minister and holds a B.A. in Psychology and a M.A. in Pastoral Counseling, Addictions and Recovery.
-Formerly, as a regional director at Christian non-profit educational organization, Carice has experience discipling, training, and equipping individuals and groups in their educational and spiritual journeys.
-Her roles in the recovery field include administration, group facilitation, spiritual leadership and counseling.
+Carice Blazo is a Pastoral Counselor at the Company’s women’s treatment facility in Dana Point.
+Carice holds a B.A. in Psychology, an M.A. in Pastoral Counseling, and is an ordained minister.
+As a regional director at Christian non-profit educational organization, TeachOverseas.org, Ms. Blazo discipled, evangelized, taught, trained and equipped individuals and groups in their educational and spiritual journeys.
+Ms. Blazo has 6 years of experience in management and administration in addiction treatment centers.

 Jefferson loves seeing clients break free from the addiction cycle and be free to become the person they were meant to be.